Harare: Post-war period

 In the immediate aftermath of the Second World War, Salisbury expanded rapidly, boosted by its designation as the capital of the Federation of Rhodesia and Nyasaland.
 This growth ushered in a wave of liberalism, investment and developmentalism from 1953 to 1963, transforming the city's skyline in the process.
-This was accompanied by significant post-war immigration by White people, primarily from Great Britain, Southern Africa and, to a lesser extent, Southern Europe.
+This was accompanied by significant post-war immigration, primarily from Great Britain, Southern Africa and, to a lesser extent, Southern Europe.
 According to the US Department of State, more than half of white Zimbabweans arrived in Zimbabwe after WW2.
 The rapid rise of motor vehicle ownership and the investment in road development greatly accelerated the outward sprawl of suburbs such as Alexandra Park and Mount Pleasant.
 At the same time, mostly black suburbs like Highfield suffered from overcrowding as their populations boomed.

 The optimism and prosperity of this period proved to be short-lived, as the Federation collapsed, which hindered the city's prosperity.